Dženan Zajmović

-Dženan Zajmović (born 11 November 1994) is a Bosnian professional footballer who plays as a forward.
+Dženan Zajmović (born 11 November 1994) is a Belgian / Bosnian professional footballer who plays as a forward for the Persian Gulf Pro League side Zob Ahan F.C.

 Career

 After spells in Croatia and with Bosnian powerhouse Željezničar, Zajmović moved abroad again in September 2020, when he signed with Romanian top tier side Poli Iași.
 On 2 June 2021, Bosnian Premier League club Velež Mostar announced Zajmović's arrival to the club.
 He left Velež in January 2023.